|IL01 – Ellwood Mansion|

 |IL30 – Gage House|

 The Gage House (built in 1873) is a remarkable Italianate located about ten minutes from my home.
 I like to drive visitors down the street this house is on and tell them to keep their eyes open for the "Victorian" house.
 The street has many turn-of-the-century homes on it, so this usually produces confusion – until the Gage house comes into view.
 No one ever has any problem distinguishing this beauty from some hulking mass of Colonial Revivalism.
 There is a gorgeous full-page photograph of this house on page 151 of the book America's Painted Ladies.
 The exquisite, almost microscopic detailing along the crown of the tower and in the window surrounds really stands out in that photograph, which was taken with a professional-quality 4 X 5 flat camera.
+It is a good thing that I took this picture when I could, because that little bush at the corner of the porch has now grown into a hulking tree that completely blocks this view of the house.

 |IL31 – Folk Victorian|